pomelofashion/challenges/challenge-devops-aws/README.md

 - Don't forget documentation
 - Pay attention to linting/validating as well as formatting your HCL.
-- Ensure the infrastructure resources you're creating comply with secuirty best practices.
+- Ensure the infrastructure resources you're creating comply with security best practices.